 Students are expected to continue their subjects into a second year of study (A2).
 In order to do this they must achieve in the subject, meet deadlines and show commitment through 95% attendance to each course.

-Students are expected to study three courses, Information Advice and Guidance and Extended Project as a minimum expectation.
-Any student wishing to study medicine at university may study 4 AS subjects in Year 12.
+Students are expected to study three courses, in addition to Information Advice and Guidance and Extended Project as a minimum expectation.
+Any student wishing to study Medicine at university may study 4 AS subjects in Year 12.

 What are A Levels?

-A Levels are academic qualifications which require the ability for in-depth study and extended research.
-To study A Levels you will need five GCSEs at grade C or above and at least a grade B in the subjects you wish to take for A Level.
+A levels are academic qualifications which require the ability for in-depth study and extended research.
+To study A levels you will need five GCSEs at grade 4 or above and at least a grade 6 in the subjects you wish to take for A level.

 Mock examinations will be sat in the summer of Year 12, with the results of these determining continuation into Year 13.

 BTEC’s are vocational qualifications that provide a more practical, hands on approach to learning and skill development alongside a key theoretical background.